-The State of the Union (SOTU) address is a communication between the President and Congress in which the chief executive reports on the current conditions of the United States and provides policy proposals for the upcoming legislative year.
-Formerly known as the "Annual Message," the State of the Union address originates in the Constitution.
+The State of the Union address is a communication between the President and Congress in which the chief executive reports on the current conditions of the United States and provides policy proposals for the upcoming legislative year.
+The State of the Union address originates in the Constitution.
 As part of the system of checks and balances, Article II, Section 3, clause 1 requires that the President "shall from time to time give to the Congress Information of the State of the Union, and recommend to their Consideration such Measures as he shall judge necessary and expedient."
 In recent decades, the President has expanded his State of the Union audience, addressing the speech to both the nation and Members of Congress.

 From Congress's perspective, the State of the Union address may be considered the most important presidential speech of the year.
-It is the one time Presidents venture to the House chamber to present their programmatic priorities and set the tone for the ensuing year.
-Although modern Presidents communicate with Congress and the public consistently and persistently, the State of the Union provides the President with a unique opportunity to present his entire policy platform in one speech.
+Although Presidents may ask to address Congress in joint session on extraordinary occasions, the State of the Union is the one time Presidents are regularly scheduled to venture to the House chamber to present their programmatic priorities and set the tone for the ensuing year.
+Although modern Presidents communicate with Congress and the public regularly, the State of the Union provides the President with a unique opportunity to present his entire policy platform in one speech.